 Consider the following home insurance endorsements that are available for expensive gifts.

 Are you looking to insure an engagement ring this Christmas?
 Coverage for an item like this is not something you think about until you need it.

-Usually, jewelry, watches, and furs are covered under your homeowner’s insurance but only up to a combined amount of up to $6,000 per claim, based on the policy’s deductible.
+Usually, jewelry, watches, and furs are covered under your homeowner’s insurance but usually only up to a combined amount of $2,000 to $6,000 per claim, based on the policy’s deductible.
 If you’re giving or receiving jewelry that’s valued at more than $6,000, you should consider purchasing a jewelry endorsement.
 The premium is typically between 1% and 2% of the item’s value.
 However, some factors can influence the cost, such as property theft rates in your neighbourhood and whether you have a security system installed in your home.